So-Cool/CrossModelFairness/README.md

 [![Read Paper](https://img.shields.io/badge/read-paper-green.svg?logo=arxiv)][arxiv]

-**Fairness and Ethics Under Model Multiplicity**
+**Fairness and Ethics Under Model Multiplicity in Machine Learning**

-> While predictive models are a purely technological feat, they may operate in a social context in which benign engineering choices entail unexpected real-life consequences.
+> While data-driven predictive models are a strictly technological construct, they may operate within a social context in which benign engineering choices entail implicit, indirect and unexpected real-life consequences.
-  Fairness -- pertaining both to individuals and groups -- is one of such considerations; it surfaces when data capture protected characteristics of people who may be discriminated upon these attributes.
+  Fairness of such systems -- pertaining both to individuals and groups -- is one relevant consideration in this space; it surfaces when data capture *protected* characteristics upon which people may be discriminated.
-  This notion has predominantly been studied for a fixed predictive model, sometimes under different classification thresholds, striving to identify and eradicate its undesirable behaviour.
+  To date, this notion has predominantly been studied for a *fixed* predictive model, often under different classification thresholds, striving to identify and eradicate undesirable, and possibly unlawful, aspects of its operation.
-  Here we backtrack on this assumption and explore a novel definition of fairness where individuals can be harmed when one predictor is chosen ad hoc from a group of equally well performing models, i.e., in view of model multiplicity.
+  Here, we backtrack on this assumption to propose and explore a novel definition of fairness where individuals can be harmed when one predictor is chosen ad hoc from a group of equally-well performing models, i.e., in view of utility-based *model multiplicity*.
-  Since a person may be classified differently across models that are otherwise considered equivalent, this individual could argue for a model with a more favourable outcome, possibly causing others to be adversely affected.
+  Since a person may be classified differently across models that are otherwise considered equivalent, this individual could argue for a predictor with the most favourable outcome, employing which may have adverse effects on others.
-  We introduce this scenario with a two-dimensional example based on linear classification; then investigate its analytical properties in a broader context; and finally present experimental results on data sets popular in fairness studies.
+  We introduce this scenario with a two-dimensional example based on linear classification; then, we investigate its analytical properties in a broader context; and, finally, we present experimental results on data sets that are popular in fairness studies.
-  Our findings suggest that such unfairness can be found in real-life situations and may be difficult to mitigate with technical measures alone, as doing so degrades certain metrics of predictive performance.
+  Our findings suggest that such unfairness can be found in real-life situations and may be difficult to mitigate by technical means alone, as doing so degrades certain metrics of predictive performance.

+*Keywords:* individual fairness, ethics, model view, model multiplicity, Rashomon effect, machine learning, artificial intelligence, automated decision-making.

+*Highlights:*

+- Utility-based individual fairness guarantees that a person receives the same prediction across a collection of models with identical or comparable predictive performance.
+- When at least one prediction output by multiple equivalent models for a single individual is perceived as favourable, the person might argue for the precedence of this outcome.
+- This notion of fairness is consistent with the Blackstone's ratio and "presumption of innocence" -- lack of convincing evidence ought to warrant the most favourable treatment.
+- Granting each person the most favourable decision afforded by a collection of equivalent models may degrade the overall predictive performance on the underlying task, especially when the employed family of models is highly expressive.
+- A possible solution is to limit the number of admissible predictors by imposing appropriate modelling restrictions, which are consistent with the social context and the natural process governing the generation of the underlying data.

 [arxiv]: https://arxiv.org/abs/2203.07139
 [openml]: https://docs.openml.org/Python-guide/